Be prepared for storms

 Before a storm

-Become familiar with your service panel location and how to operate the main circuit breaker.
-Prepare a basic emergency kit and store it in an accessible place.
-The kit should contain:
+In addition to these tips, become familiar with your service panel location and how to operate the main circuit breaker.

 - Extra batteries